micyongda/data-engineering-study-guide/python-questions.md

 80. What Is Composition In Python?

-81. How can you share global variables across modules?
+81. What Are The Optional Statements Possible Inside A Try-Except Block In Python?

-82. What Are The Optional Statements Possible Inside A Try-Except Block In Python?
+82. What is the difference between an object and a class?

-83. What is the difference between an object and a class?
+83. How can you share global variables across modules?

-84. How to reverse a linked list?
+84. What is the set object in python?

 ### Data Analysis Python Interview Questions
 85. What is map function in Python?